How To Create a Writing Routine with a Full-Time Job

 Fourth quarter: launch website!

-I easily felt that I was moving toward accomplishing my big goal (starting a blog) without the stress of getting derailed by the busier times of the year at work.
+I was moving toward accomplishing my big goal (starting a blog) without the stress of getting derailed by the busier times of the year.

 Maintaining a writing routine with flexibility allowed me to persevere and still feel accomplished even when missing a day.

-Some people use the Pomodoro technique, a time-management method, where you work for stretches of twenty-five minutes followed by five minutes breaks.
+Some people use the Pomodoro technique, a time-management method, where you work for twenty-five minutes followed by five-minute breaks.

-When you’re struggling to start writing or procrastination keeps getting in the way even twenty-five minutes can seem like a lot.
+When you’re struggling to start writing, or procrastination keeps getting in the way, even twenty-five minutes can seem impossible.

-When I was getting back into writing, it took me a while to figure out how to stay motivated with a full-time job and not be disappointed whenever I missed a day.
+When I was getting back into writing, it took me a while to figure out how to stay motivated and not be disappointed whenever I missed a day.

 Twenty-five minutes wasn’t working for me.